xyl012/fastq_levenshtein_automata/README.md

 ![fqlev](fqlev.gif)

-We have a list of sequences that we want to find in our fastq 'in.fastq.gz' within our file named 'sequences.txt'.
+We have a list of sequences that we want to find in our fastq 'in.fastq.gz' within our file named 'bc_4count.txt'.
 The contents of sequences.txt are three sequences separated by a return/newline:

 AAAAAAAAAAAAAAAAAAAAAAAAAAAAAA <br>
 AAAAAAAAAAAAAAAAAAAAAAAAAAAGGG <br>